bos/strange-loop-2011/slides/slides.md

 We'd really like to rely on a library to download a web page for us.

-For stuff like this, there's a very handy central repository of open source Haskell software:
+At times like this, there's a very handy central repository of open source Haskell software:

 * [http://hackage.haskell.org](http://hackage.haskell.org/)